Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 <p class="firstLetter">Dubbed as the "observer" or the "investigator," Type 5s stand out for their analytical prowess and intellectual depth.</p>

-These individuals often exhibit introverted tendencies, cherishing their time in solitude or with a select few who share their thirst for knowledge.
+These individuals often exhibit introverted tendencies, cherishing their time in solitude.
+They thirst for knowledge and only share it with a few.
 Driven by a deep need to comprehend the world's complexities, Type 5s immerse themselves in their chosen fields, seeking to master the knowledge and skills they find most intriguing.

 <details open>
 <summary class="accordion">Table of Contents</summary>